 The cuisine of Sri Lanka is known for being hot and spicy.
-In fact, many Sri Lankan dishes are considered by many to be among the hottest in the world in terms of chili content.
-Many traditional meals allow for liberal use of different chilies including amu miris, kochni miris and maalu miris.
-Recognising that these meals may be too hot for the average tourist, most tourist regions offer low spice versions of local favourites.
+In fact, many Sri Lankan dishes are considered by many to be among the hottest in the world in terms of chilli content.
+Many traditional meals allow for the liberal use of different chilies including amu miris, kochni miris and maalu miris.
+Recognizing that these meals may be too hot for the average tourist, most tourist regions offer low-spice versions of local favourites.

 Popular dishes include:

 Lamprais: this dish is made up of rice that has been boiled in stock and served with a special curry.
 Lamprais are accompanied by “frikkadels” which are meatballs that have been wrapped in banana leaf and baked, thus highlighting the Dutch influence on Sri Lankan culture.

 Kool a’ya: this is a mixture of various leftover curries served with rice.
 Kool a’ya is traditionally served at Hindu temples with chapati.

 Hoppers: this dish is native to Sri Lanka and is made from fermented batter of rice flour, coconut milk and some palm toddy.
 Once the batter has risen, it is cooked in a wok-like pan and is served for breakfast or dinner and is often accompanied by a soft cooked egg on top.

 Sri Lanka is one of the top producers of tea in the world.
 The hill country found in the country provides an ideal environment to grow flavoursome tea, so too do the high altitudes.
 Most people in Sri Lanka drink their tea with milk and sugar.
 Faluda is another popular drink served cold and mixed with syrup, ice cream, jelly pieces and basil seeds.
 Fruit juices are a favourite way to beat the heat and Arrach is considered the unofficial distilled national drink by many.